 The power of these reports is, although it may appear that no beds are available, beds may actually be ready and waiting for patients.
 TeleTracking can measure “lost bed” time on each individual unit due to a delay in discharging a patient from the ADT system.
 This level of transparency has helped leadership identify human bottlenecks and appropriately coach and retrain as needed―increasing capacity and reducing overall wait times for incoming patients.

 The takeaway?
-It is imperative that hospitals utilize objective data to drive change and create a high reliability organization of safety and overall improvement in patient outcomes.
-TeleTracking, through its robust reporting capabilities can time stamp each departments performance and impact overall patient flow and throughput.
+It is imperative that hospitals utilize objective data to drive change and create a high-reliability organization of safety and overall improvement in patient outcomes.
+TeleTracking, through its robust reporting capabilities, can time stamp each departments performance and impact the overall patient flow and patient throughput.

 Kelly Robertson brings extensive clinical, executive, and change management experience to her role as a consultant for the TeleTracking advisory team.
 She is a certified Lean Six Sigma Green Belt.
 With hospital and health system experience in operations and leadership roles as a nurse for more than 25 years, she has been member of executive teams in academic, community, ambulatory and post-acute hospital settings.
 In addition to serving as a member of senior leadership, her responsibilities have included; implementation of patient care technology at a large health system in Cleveland, Ohio, oversight of patient flow initiatives, and working in various departments such as research, quality and risk.

 In her former position, Kelly focused on cost management across the continuum of care with specialization in patient flow/capacity management and care management redesign.
 Most recent hospital experience includes serving as Nursing Operations Director which included administrative oversight for and strategic implementation of TeleTracking which resulted in a seamless transition.